Support, guidance & advice for todays primary carers

 How people experience and express their sexuality will change throughout their lives.
-Aging brings about natural changes, both physically and emotionally, which can affect our reproductive health, sexual intimacy and sexual response or arousal.
+Aging brings about natural changes, both physically and emotionally.
+This can affect our reproductive health, sexual intimacy and sexual response or arousal.

 As we all approach later life, two of the things which brought us the greatest joy and took up most of our energies and time – our children and/or our careers – are no longer as prevalent in our everyday life.
 This means that our personal relationships take on an increased importance.
 While the frequency or ability to perform sexually will generally decline modestly as seniors experience the normal, physiological changes that accompany aging.